 I take great care and pride in my work from spending time with my clients, mixing my own chemicals, making images, and printing artwork worth displaying.
 I enjoy getting to know each client and it helps me to create a portrait fitting to their personality.
 One of the things I love and have always strived for is finding hands on ways to create art.
 I love things from the past.
 I enjoy taking tin or glass and transforming it into a silver image using earth, air, fire and water.
 This feels like magical form of photography incorporating history, and an experience I believe everyone will appreciate.

-I still use digital cameras for other projects that you might need and continue to do digital work for clients but right now I am focusing on wet plate.
+I still use digital cameras for other projects that you might need and continue to do digital work for clients.